HardenChris/reading-notes/code_301/read_11.md

   * works with certain assumptions or pre-designed setup

 * What type of structure does a relational database work with?
-  * relational schema like 'one-to-one', 'onw-to-many', 'many-to-many'
+  * relational schema like 'one-to-one', 'one-to-many', 'many-to-many'

 * What is a ‘schema’?
   * data layout & design